Yo! Podcast #003 – Jess Eddy – Product Designer, Founder UI Goodies

 Jess: Oh, great.
 Cool.
 Yeah, the surfing here is amazing.

 Rob: So you worked your way up through various jobs, through a job at JE Design in 2011, in New York.

 Rob: And here you've spent five years as a UX consultants.
 Assuming you dealt with a ton of different clients, what did you say the most common mistake businesses are making, with the approach to UX?

 Jess: Yeah, that's a really great question.
 I think it's an even broader question than that, which is, what's the mistake that most people are making with product that is related to user experience and design?
 You know, I think a lot of the companies that I worked with were trying to build something, trying to be successful, but wasn't quite sure if the product was well suited for users, if it really hit the mark.
-So, there's a lot of, you know, assumptions that are getting baked in, a lot of validation that needs to take place once you get your product or your feature into the market.
+So, there's a lot of assumptions that are getting baked in, a lot of validation that needs to take place once you get your product or your feature into the market.
 So, as a UX designer, or as a design consultant, I spend a lot of time trying to get clients to do certain activities and things that would get their app to the market with less risk, meaning, how can we do it a bit quicker?
 How can we do it a bit cheaper?
 How can we make this less risky for everyone involved, mainly the company?

 Rob: I mean, you would say you're still a UX consultant?

 Jess: I guess that part of me never goes away, especially when I'm having conversation...